 In the interim the French Decree No. 2011-1336 on "Information on the quantity of carbon dioxide emitted during transport" was published and updated in 2017.
 It stipulates that, by 1st of October 2013 at the latest, CO2e values of commercial passenger and freight transport which begin or end in France must be declared to the customer.
 This decree basically uses the same methodology as the European standard.
 However, there are also significant differences from the standard EN 16258.
 Furthermore, the French decree use different conversion factors compared to the EN 16258.
 They are not comparable so it is not possible to use the conversion factors of the European standard and the French decree at the same time.
 The ETW internet tool provides only results based on the conversion factors based on EN 16258.
-But in ETW business solutions the conversion factors included in the French decree can also be used so that ETW can also provide results in accordance with the French decree (see chapter 2).
+But in ETW business solutions the conversion factors included in the French decree (see chapter 2).